-Standing at a breathtaking 5,416 meters (17,769 feet), Thorong La Pass is the annapurna circuit highest pass and one of the most thrilling high-altitude crossings in the world.
+Standing at 5,416 meters (17,769 feet), Thorong La Pass is the highest point of the Annapurna Circuit and one of the most extraordinary non-technical mountain crossings on Earth.
 For trekkers, reaching this pass is more than just a physical milestone, it’s a powerful moment of achievement surrounded by the towering peaks of the Himalayas.

 But make no mistake, this is also the most challenging section of the Annapurna Circuit.
 Proper acclimatization, smart pacing, and preparation are essential for a safe and successful crossing.
+This guide covers everything you need to know to cross it safely, confidently, and with the full picture of what to expect.

 Where is Thorong La Pass?